The Regulations Driving Climate Risk Reporting

 As the global climate crisis intensifies, governments and regulatory bodies are responding by implementing policies that require businesses to disclose their climate-related risks and strategies.
 This shift aims to provide transparency to investors, stakeholders, and governments, ensuring that companies are actively assessing and mitigating climate risks.

-In this post, we’ll outline key regulations driving climate risk reporting, focusing on California’s SB 219, the SEC Climate Disclosure Rule, the EU’s Corporate Sustainability Reporting Directive (CSRD), and the Federal Supplier Climate Resiliency Rule.
+In this post, we’ll outline key regulations driving climate risk reporting, focusing on California’s SB 261, the EU’s Corporate Sustainability Reporting Directive (CSRD), and the Federal Supplier Climate Resiliency Rule.

-Overview: California Senate Bill 219 (SB 219) is a state-level mandate requiring large companies to assess and disclose their climate-related financial risks.
+Overview: California Senate Bill 261 is a state-level mandate requiring large companies to assess and disclose their climate-related financial risks.

 Requirements: Companies must prepare and submit a climate-related financial risk report detailing both physical and transition risks from climate change.
 The report must include plans to address these risks, covering anticipated effects on the business.